August 26th, 2013

-By Byron Bronston
+By Helen Bronston

 It’s one thing to design a building and move on, and it’s another to witness the vision of a community come to life.
 Watch the video below to see how we collaborated with Los Banos to create a community center that connects with the community and helps revitalize downtown Los Banos.